magneticbear/magneticbear.com/src/documents/work/ndstorefront/index.html.md

 ---
 layout: 'post-work'
 title: 'NDStorefront'
-tags: ['UX','UI','Dev','iOS','API']
+tags: ['UX','UI','iPhone','iPad']
 nav: 'work'
 dir: 'ndstorefront'
-quote: ""
-quote_cite: ''
+quote: "As a small, tech start up it was refreshing to collaborate with a young group of dedicated and knowledgeable mobile developers.
+The MBS team understood our start up culture and worked so closely with us, that we considered them a part of our team.
+Attention to detail, work ethic and a solid team makes MBS a continued go-to for our business."
+quote_cite: '- Kyle Braatz, HealthWave CEO'
 device: 'ipad'
+short_url: 'mgn.tc/ndstorefront'
 ---
-NDStorefront is an iOS shopping app that allows neuropathic doctors to set up personalized shops and sell natural health products to their patients.
-NDStorefront makes it as easy as possible for neuropathic doctors to manage their inventory and deliver products to their clients.
+NDStorefront is an iPhone and iPad app that allows health professionals to set up their own virtual dispensary to sell supplements and natural health products to their patients.

-NDStorefront has been nominated for the best shopping app and is now available on <a href="https://itunes.apple.com/ca/app/ndstorefront/id498848484?mt=8&ign-mpt=uo%3D2" target="_blank">The App Store</a>.
-For more info, please visit <a href="http://www.healthwave.co" target="_blank">Healthwave.co</a>.
+NDStorefront (now Healthwave) has been nominated for the best shopping app and is now available on [The App Store](https://itunes.apple.com/ca/app/health-wave-for-ipad/id500825476?mt=8&uo=4).
+For more info, visit [Healthwave.co](http://healthwave.co).